saviola777/haxball-headless-manager/jsdoc/events.md

 ```

 This is from the `sav/players` plugin and it uses the custom player property
-`offline` (which is set to false when a player leaves) to check if the player
+`online` (which is set to false when a player leaves) to check if the player
 is still in the room and returns `false` if the player is no longer online.
 The first argument to any event state validator is an object containing (currently)
 only one property `metadata`, which is an instance of {@link EventHandlerExecutionMetadata},